Chicken Pox

 What are the symptoms?

-• Begins with a slight fever followed by a rash.
+• Begins with a slight fever followed by a very itchy rash that can spread over the entire body.

 • Small red spots turn into fluid-filled blisters (vesicles).